Fistaz Mixwell

 Phestus Mokgwetsi Victor Matshediso, well known by his stage name Fistaz Mixwell (born 22 April 1976) is a South African DJ and music producer.

 Early life

 He was born on 22 April 1976 in Mafikeng, a small town in the North Western Province of South Africa, to Jowie and Edward Matshediso.
 Fistaz Mixwell attended JD Mosiah Primary School in Rustenburg and in 1988 started Grade 7 at Mmabatho High School in Mafikeng.
 In 1993 Fistaz Mixwell finished his matric and attended lectures as a Civil Engineering student at the University of Johannesburg in 1994.

 Career

 In 1997 Fistaz Mixwell joined Channel T radio station as a mobile disco DJ.
 This is where he met the likes of Iggy Smallz Oskido, Dj SBu and many top Dj names in South Africa today.

-Although he kept on failing his courses and never finished his degree, he carved a name for himself as one of Johannesburg's finest young DJs.
+He didnt finish his degree, but carved a name for himself as one of Johannesburg's young DJs.